 Best Domestic Life Insurer of the Year at Insurance Asia Awards 2021.
 As an industry leader, EFU Life has been committed to bringing new groundbreaking innovation in its products and services, coupled with a strong technological capacity and effective use of digitalization.

-Speaking on the occasion, Taher G. Sachak, EFU Life’s CEO and managing director, said, “In Pakistan, life insurance is never considered a priority when it comes to financial planning.
+Speaking on the occasion, Taher G. Sachak, EFU Life’s CEO and Managing Director, said, “In Pakistan, life insurance is never considered a priority when it comes to financial planning.
 With the pandemic, the industry took a bigger hit, as our business model relies on face-to-face meetings and customized financial plans depending on the need and life stage of the prospect.
 In spite of these challenges, EFU Life managed to not only sustain but expand its business and further strengthened its financial base.”

+In 2020, EFU Life and EFU Hemayah Takaful provided a financial security net to over four million lives through its diverse footprint across Pakistan.
 EFU Life, awarded as the Domestic Life Insurer of the Year – Pakistan at the Insurance Asia Awards, has embarked on several campaigns to increase awareness and help more Pakistanis understand the importance of insurance.
 These campaigns have been launched through mass media and rural activations, amongst others.